Semester Exchange Programs

 The Marxe School currently has a bi-lateral relationship with Ghent University (UGent), which is located in Flanders, the Dutch-speaking part of Belgium.
 The program is strong in Human Resources Management with particular depth in issues relating to the management of European Institutions.
 It offers the chance to study public administration, human resources management, and international organizations in Belgium, and learn about Public Affairs in the European context.
 Masters-level instruction is in English; this program is open only to MPA students.

 A limited number of Marxe Study Away Awards are available to offset the study abroad expenses if a student qualifies.
-To qualify for the award applicants need to have been accepted into a Marxe School sponsored study abroad program, and have 9 PAF credits completed at the time of application with a 3.4 GPA.
+To qualify for the award applicants need to have been accepted into a Marxe School sponsored study abroad program, and have 9 PAF credits completed at the time of application with a 3.4 cumulative GPA.
 Applicants must also be matriculated students at the time of application as well as during the course of the program.
-Please email MSPIA.Global.Initiatives@baruch.cuny.edu for the application if you would like to apply.
+Please email MSPIA.Global.Initiatives@baruch.cuny.edu for the application if you would like to apply or have any questions.